kserbouty/archive-portfolio/README.md

 ## Folders

-- `public` - Contains the index.html with optimize resources
+- `public` - Contains the index.html with optimized resources
 - `resources` - Contains scripts used for development

 ---